 Unidec was founded in 1989 by John Fisher to satisfy a pent-up demand for electronics repair of industrial automation electronics.
 Unidec answered part of the repair need by quickly becoming a valuable supplier to over two hundred electronics manufacturers in a period of just three years.
 In the same period, Unidec developed repair for over three hundred (300+) electronic assemblies employed in the majority of through-hole and SMT equipment produced by OEMs.
 While Unidec initially provided services direct to electronics manufacturers, Unidec also offered repair services direct to the OEMs.
 For example, Unidec helped both Philips and Fuji initially support their North American clients by becoming their primary repair source for the majority of the electronics used on their equipment.
 Unidec continues today with support agreements to equipment makers to help service and source key-products.

-Unidec over the past five years has created and leveraged a new technology which combines functional test with traditional ICT to solve a two decade long problem facing test and repair of circuit boards.
+Unidec over the past ten years has created and leveraged a new technology which combines functional test with traditional ICT to solve a two decade long problem facing test and repair of circuit boards.
 Unidec's Tacit Expert System leverages rapid test development (RTD) software libraries to create deterministic functional diagnostic tests.
 In other words, functional test software that is re-usable between various products.

 Circuit board test equipment falls into two categories.
 The first tester type is In-Circuit-Test (ICT) and typically uses a bed-of-nails type interface to contact individual test points (a.k.a. nodes).
 The ICT tests individual components and circuit traces.
 The second type of test equipment is called Automatic Functional Test (AFT).
 AFT typically uses the circuit board connectors to interface test equipment that will emulate the external input and output signals to the unit under test (UUT).
 Most manufacturers use ICT equipment in their assembly process.
 Depending on the product, functional test or some combination of ICT and functional test may be used.
 Some ICT equipment has functional test capability built in but additional programming is required.